amoe6a/my_readline/README.md

 # my_readline
-C function that reads file line by line
+C function that reads file line by line, each time it is called